Excise duty on energy

 The amounts outlined below currently apply to deductions and refunds for fuel and electricity consumed in professional agricultural or forestry operations.
 You are only entitled to a deduction or refund for the amount of excise duty you have paid on the fuel.
 If you have paid a lower rate of excise duty, the deduction or refund amount is reduced accordingly.

 You are entitled to a deduction or refund for excise duty on unmarked fuel consumed in the operation of commercial vehicles, ships or certain types of boats.
-You are entitled to a deduction or refund for marked diesel oil consumed in the operation of ships or certain types of boats.
+You are also entitled to a deduction or refund for marked diesel oil consumed in the operation of ships or certain types of boats.

 Deductions and refunds: unmarked fuel